haitlahcen/dhall-lang/Safety-guarantees.md

 with any argument.
 The type system rejects the function definition even in isolation.

-You have to explicitly modify the function handle the `Optional` input by specifying what do to if the value is absent, typically by using `Optional/fold`:
+You have to explicitly modify the function to handle the `Optional` input by specifying what do to if the value is absent, typically by using `Optional/fold`: